MaxHalford/eaopt/README.md

 Once you have implemented the `Genome` interface and instantiated a `GA` struct you are good to go.
 You can call the `GA`'s `Enhance` method which will apply a model once (see the [models section](#models)).
 It's your choice if you want to call `Enhance` method multiple by using a loop or by imposing a time limit.
 The `Enhance` method will return an `error` which you should handle.
 If your population is evolving when you call `Enhance` it's most likely because `Enhance` did not return a `nil` error.

-At any time you have access to the `GA`'s `Best` field which is an internal representation of your genome.
-The `Best` field itself contains a `Fitness` field and a `Genome` field respectively indicating the best obtained solution and the parameters of that solution.
+At any time you have access to the `GA`'s `Best` field which contains a `Fitness` field and a `Genome` field respectively indicating the overall best obtained solution and the parameters of that solution.
+Moreover, the `GA`'s`CurrentBest` field contains the best solution and parameters obtained by the current generation.

 ### Models